Cornell-MAE-UG/fa25-portfolio-starRushi/_projects/mae4300-project-writeup.md

 ---

 # MAE4300 Project Writeup
-**rp548 Rushika Prasad's MAE4300 Project Writeup on the Boeing 747 Plane Crash.**
+**rp548 Rushika Prasad's MAE4300 Project Writeup on the Boeing 737 Plane Crash.**

 ## Project Summary
 Over the course of this semster, in MAE 4300, we have analyzed the two infamous Boeing 747 plane crashes to understand how and why it happened, the factors at play from several different frame works, and how to prevent such disasters.

 ---

-## Write Up

-## Activity 6: Boeing 737 MAX Case Study
+## Boeing 737 MAX Case Study
-**Course:** Engineering Ethics
-**Focus:** Identifying ethical issues and narrowing to the most consequential issues
+**Course:** Engineers and Society

+**Focus:** Deeply analyzing the Boeing 737 Max crashes in 2019 and 2020.

 ---

-## Prompt 1: Identifying Ethical Issues (10 Questions)
+## Identifying Ethical Issues
 Ethics concerns actions that can seriously impact the lives of others, directly or indirectly.
 Below are ten ethical issues posed as questions.
 The set spans organizational vs. individual responsibility, technical vs. communication failures, and immediate vs. long-term consequences.
+Here are ten questions that I devleloped in the course.

 1. **Regulatory independence:** Should there be greater separation between central regulatory agencies and the companies they monitor?
    - ASME: Integrity, public welfare, avoiding conflicts of interest